sumandas27/scratchOS-Blog/src/ch01-01-a-freestanding-x86-rust-binary.md

 rustc --version --verbose
 ```

 ...to see what target triplet Rust is currently compiling for on your machine, next to `host:`.

-Most likely, it is not the target that we want.
+Most likely, it's not the target triplet of the specific platform that we want.

+> ℹ️ **INFO:** The idea of compiling a program for a different platform that *isn't* your own is called *cross compiling*.
+When doing OS development in C/C++, installing and setting up a "cross compiler" is not trivial.
+>
+> Thankfully, every Rust compiler is a cross compiler, meaning it has the ability to compile for other platforms besides its host platform.

 Let's construct a target triplet for an x86 machine on start-up.
 We'll then specify to Rust that we want to compile for this particular target triplet.

 > ❗ **IMPORTANT** An x86 machine on start-up begins in *16-bit real mode*.
 This will be important when figuring out its target triplet.